 \section{Abstract}

 We employ polarization-resolved Raman spectroscopy to study the lattice dynamics of the polar charge density wave phase of the superconductor Mo$_3$Al$_2$C with structural chirality.
-We show the phononic signatures of the charge density wave transition at $T^*$ = 155\,K in Mo$_3$Al$_2$C. The detailed temperature dependence of these phonon modes' frequency, half-width-at-half-maximum, and the integrated area below $T^*$ reveal anomalies at an intermediate temperature $T' \sim$ 100\,K, especially for the low-energy modes at 130\,\cm-1 and 180\,\cm-1.
-Since these low-energy modes are dominated by Mo-related lattice vibration, we propose that lattice anomalies at $T'$ within the charge density wave phase are related to a modification of the Mo displacements while preserving the crystal symmetry.
+We show the phononic signatures of the charge density wave transition at $T^*$ = 155\,K in Mo$_3$Al$_2$C. The detailed temperature dependence of these phonon modes' frequency, half width at half maximum, and integrated area below $T^*$ reveal anomalies at an intermediate temperature $T' \sim$ 100\,K, especially for the low-energy modes at 130 and 180\,\cm-1. {We discuss the origin of these phonon anomalies within the polar charge density wave phase of Mo$_3$Al$_2$C.}